panchbhai1969/A-Neural-QA-Model-for-DBpedia/stage0.md

 - I initialted the channels of communication with my mentors by creating a private channel in Slack.
 That is the place where all discussion regarding the project happens.
 (A mail was sent to the mentors regarding the same by me.)

-- The first meeting was organized by one of the mentors, susequest one were created as a recussing event to be held every Monday till the end of GSoC period.
+- The first meeting was organized by one of the mentors, susequest one were created as a recurring event to be held every Monday till the end of GSoC period.

-- The menotrs put forward some very important points during the first meeting that i intend to follow during the rest of the GSOC period.
+- The menotrs put forward some very important points during the first meeting that I intend to follow during the rest of the GSOC period.

 ### Learn about the intricacies of the coding practices followed by DBpedia, which include coding, community relations as well as version control practices.